hyperledger/besu-docs/docs/public-networks/reference/cli/options.md

 </Tabs>

 Enables or disables transaction indexing during initial sync for [snap sync](../../concepts/node-sync.md#snap-synchronization) and [checkpoint sync](../../concepts/node-sync.md#checkpoint-synchronization).
-Enable this option to query historical transactions by hash during the initial sync.
+Enable this option to query historical transactions by hash.

+Setting this option to `true` increases sync time and disk space usage.
 The default is `false`.

 ### `static-nodes-file`